 Also, include the level of experience needed for each tool.
 Experience can be categorized by time (years) or more qualitatively (basic, intermediate, advanced).
 For example, if you use advanced spreadsheets, you should note that.

 Since your assistant will serve as your representative with internal and external contacts, soft skills are critical to the role.
 In LinkedIn's Global Talent Trends 2019, 92 percent of HR pros said that soft skills are equally or more important than hard skills.
 Also, 89 percent said a lack of soft skills was the primary reason new hires don't work out.
-According to the career website Monster, the seven most valuable soft skills for any role are:
+According to the career website Monster, the six most valuable soft skills for any role are:

 - Critical observation

 Soft skills are notoriously hard to define and measure.
 You can't ask a candidate how many years they have been communicating!
 However, company ranking website Glassdoor recommends asking candidates to give examples of how they have demonstrated these skills in previous positions.

 Reference checks can validate (or not) candidates' stories, but most references are handpicked by the candidate and are unlikely to give critical feedback.
 However, asking previous employers to corroborate specific situations can give you a deeper look into the candidate's claims.

 There are also online skills assessment sites.
 Most are focused on hard skills, but some offer tests for soft skills like communication, verbal reasoning, and time management.
 Skills tests can help remove bias from the hiring process by providing objection comparisons of candidates.